heyrutvik/heyrutvik.github.io/about.md

 permalink: /about/
 ---

 My name is Rutvik.
-I’m a software developer from Gujarat, India.
-Scala and Javascript are languages of my choice at work.
+I’m a software engineer from India.

-I got drawn toward the programming in hope to become a game developer and have been tangled in web development ever since.
-Then got interested in *mathematics*, and now I learn/do programming for the sake of programming.
-I like *programming language theory*, *type theory* and to some extent *physics*.
+I got drawn toward programming in hope to become a game developer and have been tangled in web development ever since.
+Over the span of my career, I've worked on distributed systems and simulations.
+Other than that, I'm interested in game physics, Linux kernel and machine learning.

-check out what i am currently [reading](https://www.goodreads.com/user/show/51329797-rutvik-patel){:target="_blank"}...